andres-tuells/la-serenissima/www/extras/companies.md

 (See page 96 for rules on annexation.)
 However, if you continue to attack them and completely destroy them, it won’t increase your Territory further.

+### Conflict

+You can use a Quality once per month for each level you have in it.
+With Territory 6, you can apply it six times each month.
+Might 3 lets you can engage in three major military actions per month.
+There’s a catch, however.
+Every time you use a Quality, it takes a –1 penalty until the next month.
+These can be offset by raising the pool (see below) but the first military action your Might 5 war machine takes in a month is going to be far more effective than the fourth action, when it’s eroded to Might 1

+Lockfang’s Company has Influence 4, Territory 2 and Sovereignty 2.
+His first Influence action for the month is to seek them with an Influence+Sovereignty roll, which is 6d.
+He fails.
+He now has a –1 penalty to both Influence and Sovereignty.
+He tries again at 4d, and this time makes it.
+His Sovereignty is now effectively 0 and his Influence has dropped to
+2. He can combine Influence with Territory to seek the spies with a 4d pool.
+He fails, and each Quality drops by one point again.
+If he wants to keep looking for them he can roll 2d.
+Or he can save his remaining point of Territory in case someone attacks him, or to try and improve one of his other Qualities.

+Action Effect
+Catastrophe!
+Accidentally poison your army on the eve of battle.	 -3d Humiliating Failure.
+Throw up during a diplomatic banquet.	 -2d Error.
+Pursue support of your levies by saying, “I’ll tax you peasant bastards until you bleed!” -1d Washout.
+Try to persuade a neighbor to ally with you, but without offering incentives or threats.
+No effect Minor success.
+Gain good tactical intelligence on the eve of the battle. 	 	 +1d Significant success.
+Become a key patron for a genius artist.	 +ED Outstanding success.
+Solidify your hold on the population’s hearts with a public marriage to a beautiful princess.	 	 	 	 +2d Major success.
+Persuade a neighbor that some of his land is worthless, buy it cheap, and find gold on it.	 	 	 	 	 	 +MD Spectacular coup!
+Assassinate your rival to the throne on the eve of a “spontaneous uprising.” +3d Epic triumph!
+Manipulate the enemy king into facing you in single combat before his army—and kill him. 	 	 	 	 +1+MD Mastermind Maneuver!
+Seduce the enemy’s Supreme	 	 	 	 +2+MD

+### Conquest

+If your Company attacks another Company, it might conquer it completely.
+This is described in full on page 98, but basically you have to meet two conditions.
+Reduce two of your enemy’s Qualities to zero.
+One of the Qualities zeroed out must be either Territory or Sovereignty.
+The outcome depends on the relative size of your Company and your victim.
+‘Size’ in this instance means ‘combined total of all five Qualities’.
+If the Company was half your size or smaller, you get nothing.
+If it was smaller, but more than half your size, you can improve any one Quality by a point if that increase makes sense.
+If it was equal size or larger, you can increase any two Qualities that make sense, or maybe raise one Quality by two points if the GM agrees.

+## Company Generation

+The easiest way to generate a Company is to give each player one (or more) points of Quality to assign as they wish.
+One per player is typical, but you could give two or more points per player.
+When you’re starting, you can alter the dynamic by deciding what the base PCs are like and what each character brings to the Company.
+A game where the players start out at Serious Adventurer (see page 35), but with only a point each to build their Company makes them scrappy outsiders raging against entrenched society.
+But what happens if characters at the lowest level of achievement have three points of Qualities to assign?
+The leadership of those who really need to rely on their Company is a different feel from those who don’t loose much if they scrap this group and start over.

+Remember, a Company has to meet certain minimum requirements every month to remain viable.
+It has to have at least one point in Sovereignty.
+Otherwise it simply collapses into a mob.
+It’s possible to keep going for a while with temporary improvements, but that’s life support.
+Eventually, the leaders have to tend to their people’s needs.

+In the rulebook it says there are 3 ways to permanently increase a Company's Quality: Combining, Conquest, and Experience.

+## Seasons as Company

+Thematically, however, I think the best combination is to model seasons as sentient companies, to reflect the natural anthropormorphizing qualities of humanity.
+"Autumn helped us gather our crops in, but Winter attacked us savagely." makes a surprising amount of sense as metaphor.

+Seasons as companies each have a territory equal to the territory of the company.
+In order for the company's territory to increase, all four (or maybe 3 of the four) seasons must be defeated.

+The Might of a season represents the numbers of inimical forces that that season employs against thinking life.
+Winter should have the highest might, representing Cold, Famine, and Starving Animals.
+(This of course, means that the PCs can go off in fights against significant opponents.)

+The Treasure of a season primarily represents resources useful to the season like edible products.
+While iron deposits may be useful to humans, they're not hugely useful to the season.
+On the other hand, as the player's company gradually fights the seasons for their treasure, the realization of that treasure should be in native natural resources to be exploited.
+Thus, winter raids for treasure-as-food while the players fight to keep a mine open despite winter-frost.

+The Influence of a season represents its inherent discoverability as well as its resources for getting into places sneakily.
+Generally the seasons will have an influence as a function of their weather and noxious-vermin.
+Lots of bugs, freezing fogs, downpours: all of these fight scouts trying to learn about the threats of a season.
+At the same time, bugs can sniff out hidden Treasure (as food).

+The Soverignty of a season represents its "sheer cussedness."
+Is spring easily tamed, or is it a creature of flash floods, unexpected frosts, and bears?

+The territory of a season always starts out equal to the territory of the company, as it represents the current lands that the company is trying to hold and secure.
+Reductions in territory represent capital improvements the company puts in to mitigate the influences of any given aspect of nature.
+Once all X seasons have been reduced as per company conflict rules, the players can choose to expand their territory by one and begin anew, with a larger land.